eduardomarino/star-wars-colonist/README.md

 # Star Wars Colonist
-This project was developed for the challenge of [B2W Digital](http://somos.b2wdigital.com/).
+This project was developed for the challenge of [BIT](http://somos.b2wdigital.com/bit/) (B2W Digital).

 Built with: HTML, CSS, JavaScript, React and API usage.